Frequently Asked Questions

 The following courses or their equivalent are required prior to the beginning of fall term of the program.

 - MTH 052 or higher with a letter grade of C or higher.
+(Testing into Math 65 or higher meets this requirement)

 - Human Relations Requirement with a letter grade of C or higher.